Mar 14 ‘23 15 min read

 5. Add employees

-Depending on the pricing plan you chose, you can add a certain number of administrative users to the data room.
+Depending on the virtual data room pricing you chose, you can add a certain number of administrative users to the data room.
 Determine who you can trust the integrity of sensitive information and add these team members to the workspace.
-You can then invite other employees who don’t need to have control over papers to work with them — you can give such users view-only access permissions.
+You can then invite users who don’t need to have control over papers to work with them — you can give such users view-only access permissions.

 6. Fill in the Q&A section